-BELLEVUE, Wash. — July 13, 2017 — Synology® Inc. is now authorized as a CNA (CVE Numbering Authority) by MITRE Corporation.
+Milton Keynes, United Kingdom — July 19, 2017—Synology® Inc. is now authorised as a CNA (CVE Numbering Authority) by MITRE Corporation.
 Synology is the first vendor of Taiwan to participate in this program.
 There are 62 participating CNAs as of June 2017, all of them are the leading enterprises in the specific fields.
 Synology can now assign CVE identifiers to vulnerabilities found in Synology products regardless of whether the issues have been disclosed by Synology itself or third-party experts.

 "It has always been our top priority to ensure the security of our products and services.
 Nowadays, we can see Synology users all around the world, the number of which has also been increasing dramatically.
 Synology is the first company of Taiwan that receives certification of CVE (Common Vulnerabilities and Exposures).
 It does not only demonstrate the extent to which we value Synology users, but also how far we have advanced in line with first-class major manufacturers in this field with our R&D resources," said Vic Hsu, the CEO of Synology Inc. Designated as a CNA, we are capable of assigning the CVE IDs of our own Synology vulnerabilities.
 Synology provides enhanced and comprehensive security solutions, allowing your NAS to adapt more quickly to evolving technology, business needs, and sophisticated threats.